liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/12-leveraging-docker/04-building-a-custom-docker-image.markdown

 You can preserve your container's configuration by building it as an image.

-1. Build your custom @product@ image by running
+1. Build your custom @sharepoint@ image by running

     ```bash
     ./gradlew buildDockerImage